jimzhe842/GoTeleportWorkerLibrary/DesignDoc.md

 ## **Worker Library**
 ----
-Firstly, the number of workers will be hardcoded but this could be moved into a configuration file in the future.
-Limiting the number of workers will control CPU usage, in case the server is needed for any other tasks.
+Since CPU usage is not controlled, a new worker will be created when a job is received as long as the server has sufficient resources.
 The worker library will include a variable storing a map of user authorization names to maps of  pointers to `job` instances.
 The map data structure allows for easy random access with authorization implemented.
 Eg. (in json representation)
 ```json
 // map variable